CaloCorp/About-Me/README.md

  8. Continue to code and improve skillset to apply to financial markets

 ## Hobbies/Interests
- My hobbies are interests include but are not limited to:
+ My hobbies and interests include but are not limited to:

  * Financial Markets
  * Coding